Understanding Global Hunger and Food Insecurity

 Food insecurity is the inability to consistently meet nutritional and caloric needs.
 Households that are food insecure may worry about running out of food, may not consume an adequate diversity of nutrients or may make compromises in the quality and quantity of meals.

-These problems can have profound social, economic and health implications, and can often be exacerbated by various factors, including poverty, inequity, conflict, climate change and economic instability.
+These problems can have profound social, economic and health implications and are often exacerbated by various factors, including poverty, inequity, conflict, climate change and economic instability.

 What Causes Hunger and Food Insecurity?